1983 Miller High Life 500

-The 1983 Miller High Life 500 was a NASCAR Winston Cup Series racing event that took place at Charlotte Motor Speedway in Concord, North Carolina on October 9, 1983.
+The 1983 Miller High Life 500 was a NASCAR Winston Cup Series race that took place at Charlotte Motor Speedway in Concord, North Carolina on October 9, 1983.

 Background

 The race was held in Concord, North Carolina at Charlotte Motor Speedway, a 1.5 mi quad-oval paved track.
 The race was the second to be held at the track during the 1983 Winston Cup Series, with the other being the 1983 World 600.
 Bruton Smith and Curtis Turner began building the track in 1959, and despite numerous delays, the track was finished in 1960 for the inaugural World 600.

 Race report

-There were 40 drivers on the grid; 39 of them were American while Trevor Boys was the only Canadian.
-Sterling Marlin would rack up a last-place finish due to an engine failure on lap 53 out of the 334 being raced that day.
-Richard Petty defeated Darrell Waltrip by 3.1 seconds in front of 118,000 spectators in a time of three hours and thirty-four minutes; making him have 94 more wins than the next driver on the all-time wins list.
+There were 40 drivers on the grid; 39 of them American while Trevor Boys was Canadian.
+Sterling Marlin finished last due to an engine failure on lap 53.
+Richard Petty defeated Darrell Waltrip by 3.1 seconds in front of 118,000 spectators in a time of three hours and thirty-four minutes; it was Winston Cup win number 198 in is career.
 There were 30 different lead changes and eight caution periods for 35 laps.

-Tim Richmond acquired the pole position with a top speed of 163.073 mph in qualifying while the average race speed was 139.998 mph.
-Richmond led 99 laps in the race and finished in fifth-place.
-The race developed a sudden and chaotic turn of events on lap 184, Darrell Waltrip managed to keep the lead for an entire lap on a field of speedy drivers before being overtaken by Bill Elliott in time for lap 185.
+Tim Richmond won the pole position with a speed of 163.073 mph in qualifying while the average race speed was 139.998 mph.
+Richmond led 99 laps in the race and finished in fifth place.

 J.D.
 McDuffie would fail to qualify for this race along with Laurent Rioux (#38), Bosco Lowe, Randy Baker and Travis Tiller.

-On the day of the race, 0.11 inches of precipitation were recorded around the speedway.

 Following the last caution flag and pit stops of the race, Darrell Waltrip, driving Junior Johnson's #11 Chevy led the race over Tim Richmond in the #27 Raymond Beadle Pontiac after the restart with 23 laps to go.
 Richard Petty was in third place.
 With less than ten laps to go Waltrip's car noticeably slowed and appeared to wiggle slightly exiting turn two and allowed Petty to duck below for the lead and race win.
-Cale Yarborough in the #28 Ranier Racing Chevy was two laps down and also passed Waltrip and was on Petty's rear bumper when the checkered flag fell.
-The race highlights are available to view on YouTube.
-No direct link is allowed.
+Cale Yarborough in the #28 Ranier Racing Chevy was two laps down and also passed Waltrip and was on Petty's rear bumper at the checkered.